 Before we get started with our list, did you know that we had a suite of virtual workshops covering a host of topics, including some best practice ways of working in a virtual team?
 You can find out more by downloading our brochure here.

-In the meantime, here are 5 more ideas that might help.
+In the meantime, here are 4 more ideas to help you stay connected with your virtual teammates:

 As well as doing the small things above, little gestures help remote colleagues feel remembered and important to you.
 It is easy to feel forgotten and ‘out of sight, out of mind’ when working remotely.